 - 1. The Chair of the Board presides over meetings of the Board.
 Should the Chair not be present, or vacate the chair temporarily or permanently, the Vice-Chair will act in the Chair's place. - 2.
 Should neither Chair or Vice-Chair be present or available, and if quorum is otherwise obtained, the Board shall elect an Acting Chair for the meeting until such time the Chair or Vice-Chair is available. - 3.
-The duties of the Chair with respect to the Board meetings shall include: - a. calling the meeting to order; - b. announcing items of business; - c. deciding, subject to appeal, all questions of order and procedure; and preserving order and decorum; - d. developing the Board meeting agenda, in consultation with the Chiefs; - e. managing difficult issues in Board meetings to ensure consensus; - f. chairing the meeting following the municipality's Administrative Order One, The Procedure of Council Administrative Order except where noted in this policy, and approved by Council as per the Police Act. - 4.
+The duties of the Chair with respect to the Board meetings shall include: - a. calling the meeting to order; - b. announcing items of business; - c. deciding, subject to appeal, all questions of order and procedure; and preserving order and decorum; - d. developing the Board meeting agenda, in consultation with the Vice Chair and the Chiefs; - e. managing difficult issues in Board meetings to ensure consensus; - f. chairing the meeting following the municipality's Administrative Order One, The Procedure of Council Administrative Order except where noted in this policy, and approved by Council as per the Police Act. - 4.
 The Board shall conduct its business according to the procedure established by the Council for the conduct of its business subject to such modifications as may be required to fit the needs of the Board.
 Those procedures are set out in Administrative Order One.
 A copy of the relevant sections of Administrative Order One will be attached to this policy as Appendix A. - 5.
 The Chair's primary roles are to: - a.
-To Chair the Board meetings and manage, organize, set agendas for and attend meetings, ensuring that all policies developed by the board are appropriately implemented; - b.
-To develop an operations and policy manual that will assist in the orientation of new appointees and direct acting board members regarding their roles and responsibilities; - c.
-To ensure that board members are informed of matters within the board's jurisdiction; - d.
-To act as the sole spokesperson for the board;
+Chair the Board meetings and manage, organize, set agendas for and attend meetings, ensuring that all policies developed by the board are appropriately implemented; - b.
+Develop an operations and policy manual that will assist in the orientation of new appointees and direct acting board members regarding their roles and responsibilities; - c.
+Ensure that board members are informed of matters within the board's jurisdiction;

-- e.
-In conjunction with board members and in consultation with the Chief Administration Officer of the municipality, to evaluate the performance of the Chief of Police (HRP) on a yearly basis (preceding sections a-e from Police Act Regulations s 78); - f.
+- d.
+Act as the sole spokesperson for the board; - e.
+Evaluate the performance of the Chief of Police (HRP) on a yearly basis (preceding sections a-e from Police Act Regulations s 78) in consultation with the CAO and in conjunction with board members; - f.
 Work closely with the Chief of Police and the Chief Superintendent to ensure effective relations and communications with Board members, the police services, the municipality and the public. - 6.
 The Chair is an ex-officio member of committees where the Chair is not appointed as a full member. - 7.
 When the Chair is unavailable or absent the Vice-Chair, shall act in his or her place until such time as the Chair returns and is able to resume his/her responsibilities. - 8.
 While presiding over a meeting of the Board or acting during an absence of the Chair, the Vice-Chair has and may exercise all the same rights, powers, and authority of the Chair. - 9.
 Per Administrative Order One, the annual regular meeting schedule, agenda, minutes and reports shall be available on the Board website. - 10.
 The Board may hold some of its meetings in community locations, which will be determined by the Board when setting the annual meeting schedule.